The Gross-Kuz'min Connjecture for CM fields: Proof of the Theorem

-\textbf{Acknowledgment:} I thank Ralph Greenberg, Vicen\c{t}iu Pa\c{s}ol, Inder Passi and Machiel van Frankenhuijser for helpful discussions and comments during the writing of preliminary versions of this paper.
+\textbf{Acknowledgment:} I thank Ralph Greenberg, Vicen\c{t}iu Pa\c{s}ol, Inder-Bir Passi and Machiel van Frankenhuijser for helpful discussions and comments during the writing of preliminary versions of this paper.
 I am particularly grateful to Grzegorz Banaszak who helped by detailed discussions on the choice of uniformizors to find the proof of the general case presented here.
+I owe particular thanks to Jens Franke for his careful critical reading and discussion which lead to rectifications and improvements in the present version.